shyam-achuthan/BingoSql/README.md

 BingoSql
 ========

 A lightweight PHP/Mysql ActiveRecord for beginners and light weight applications and cms websites.
+Yep its just 200 lines of code.

 ##Configuration
 Include boostrap.php in your php application<br>